cmss13-devs/cmss13/.github/CONTRIBUTING.md

 * After leaving reviews on an open pull request, maintainers should convert it to a draft.
 Once you have addressed all their comments to the best of your ability, feel free to mark the pull as `Ready for Review` again.

-* We ask that you refain from pinging staff about getting your pull request reviewed until after it is automatically marked stale pending review.
+* We ask that you refrain from pinging staff about getting your pull request reviewed until after it is automatically marked stale pending review.
 If it ends up stale exempt, give it a week, but usually this situation will be explained such as when a relevant maintainer is currently unavailable.

 * Whenever sprites are added, please include screenshots or video(s) of them in game in the pull request description.